anderson-ryan92/fakelife/README.md

-# CloutMarket
+# FakeLife

-CloutMarket is an iOS app that enables content creators to monetize their photos and videos by selling them directly to consumers in an easy-to-use marketplace.
+FakeLife is an iOS app that enables content creators to monetize their photos and videos by selling them directly to consumers in an easy-to-use marketplace.

 ## Features